The Benefits of Bonded Warehousing

 4 minutes to read

-Bonded warehousing allows you to defer payment of duty and any other taxes due (such as VAT, if the goods arhemie imported into the UK) until the goods are distributed for sale.
+Bonded warehousing allows you to defer payment of duty and any other taxes due (such as VAT, if the goods are imported into the UK) until imported goods are distributed for sale.
 It also provides a period of time in which goods may be sorted, repackaged or otherwise processed prior to being distributed, during which no duty or tax need be paid.

 What are the advantages of bonded warehouses?

 There are numerous benefits associated with using a bonded warehouse.
 Some of the main ones are:

 Payment of duty and taxes may be deferred or avoided